 All “letters” are created by human beings, and therefore invite deciphering by others.
 In this manner, the person viewing the “letters” and the person whose “letters” are being viewed are always intertwined.
 Unlike in the natural sciences, where the observer and the subject being observed are assumed to be separate, there exists no clear distinction between the two sides with regards to “letters.”
 Therefore, in most cases, no matter what one may be studying, there is no absolute “correct” answer.
 Rather, it can be said that there are as many “correct” answers as many perspectives from varying times and places.
 We lend our ears to the voices of those in locations and ages different from our own, and reevaluate and improve our understanding while in endless search of the “correct” answers.
 Therefore what we consider “re‑search” at the Faculty of Letters may involve exactly that.

-Departments, often referred to as Offices, are the basic units on which the curriculum and the system of the Faculty are based.
+Departments, often referred to as Research Units, are the basic units on which the curriculum and the system of the Faculty are based.
 The Departments vary in their areas of study, traditions and characters, and their independence is respected as much as possible.
 A Department is comprised of teaching staff members (Professors, Associate Professors, Assistant Professors and Foreign Teaching Staff) and students (graduate students, undergraduate students and researchers).
-There are 27 Departments which are classified into four Divisions of broad academic fields.
-These Divisions are (1) Philosophy and Religion, (2) History, (3) Language and Culture, and (4) Psychology and Sociology.
+There are 27 Departments which can be classified into four broad academic fields.
+These are (1) Philosophy and Religion, (2) History, (3) Language and Culture, and (4) Psychology and Sociology.

 What does it mean to be human?
 The more one ponders this question, the more intriguing it becomes.
-We at the Faculty of Letters eagerly await those with whom we can share this intrigue.
+We at the Faculty of Letters eagerly await those with whom we can share this open‑ended inquiry.

 Type of Degree